In this article

 Walking into a cluttered home can feel like walking into a storm of unfinished to-do lists.
 If you find yourself constantly moving piles from one chair to another, you aren't alone.
 For home organization beginners, the prospect of sorting through years of accumulated "stuff" can feel paralyzing.
 However, the shift toward a more organized life in 2025 is less about achieving a "Pinterest-perfect" showroom and more about reclaiming your mental clarity and time.

-Research shows that the impact of a messy home is more than just an eyesore.
-Approximately 70% of people aged 18–34 report feeling significant stress when their living space is unorganized.
+The impact of a messy home is more than just an eyesore.
+Plenty of people, especially younger adults, feel a real jolt of stress when their living space is unorganized.
 By mastering a few foundational habits, you can stop the cycle of "duplicate buying" and start enjoying a home that works for you, rather than against you.

 The High Cost of Disorganization